vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 This device can store multiple different signals.
 Also the original remote can be used to control them!

-Check my dedicated page about this [Zigbee infrared transmitter / receiver](../zigbee/smart_infrared_transmitter_receiver) for more information how to program and use this device to replace and automate the original remote.
+Check my dedicated page about this [Zigbee infrared transmitter / receiver](../zigbee/smart_infrared_transmitter_receiver) for more information on how to program and use this device to replace and automate the original remote.
+Also, how to send infrared event signals from the Home Assistant dashboard.

 Now you can automate these devices also!